-Google Answer boxes, or Rich Answers, are a search engine result page (SERP) feature designed to directly answer questions that are input in Google search.
-These featured snippets mostly appear in the top ranking position, or directly under the top ads and above rest of the organic results.
+Featured Snippets are a search engine result page (SERP) feature designed to directly answer questions that are input in Google search.
+These featured snippets mostly appear in the top ranking position, or directly under the top ads and above the rest of the organic results.
 They appear on both desktop and mobile, bringing the experience of instant answers to all types of devices.

-There are mainly three types of these featured snippets – Paragraphs, Lists and Tables.
-According to the team at Stat (who recently conducted a study on answer boxes), the format of the content determines the format of the answer box.
-These different forms of Rich Answers enhance the user experience by providing concise and direct answers to the questions without requiring users to go through any of the links.
+There are three main types of these featured snippets – Paragraphs, Lists, and Tables.
+According to the team at Stat (who conducted a study on answer boxes), the format of the content determines the format of the answer box.
+These different forms enhance the user experience by providing concise and direct answers to the questions without requiring users to go through any of the links.

-The majority of the snippets come in the form of paragraphs; for example, these search results for “History of Melbourne Cup” offered a Rich Answer in the form of a paragraph.
-In here, the information from Wikipedia is been extracted into a featured answer box, making it not only rank as the top organic search result but also hold more space in the SERPs with the answer box itself.
-Apart from the text, it also provides an image on the right-hand side of the box in desktop (or on top in mobile).
-The box also provides the source from which the information is extracted and the date the source was published.
+The majority of the snippets come in the form of paragraphs; for example, the search results for ‘history of SEO’ offered a Featured Snippet in the form of a paragraph.
+Here, the information from Forbes has been extracted into a featured answer box, making it not only rank as the top organic search result but also hold more space in the SERPs with the answer box itself.
+The snippet also provides the source from which the information is extracted and the date the source was published.

-A search for “How to optimize your website” reveals that the top position of the SERP goes to the answer box in the form of a list.
+A search for ‘how to carry out SEO’ reveals that the top position of the SERP goes to the answer box in the form of a list.
 These list answers normally provide a step-by-step procedure in numeric or bullet point format.
 They can also provide an image similar to paragraphs, as in this scenario, but not necessarily in all cases.

-Finally, a search for the “Top Countries by GDP” shows a list of Top 3 Countries for Gross Domestic Product in the form of a table above rest of the organic results and just below the paid ads.
-In most instances tables show up when there is an involvement of competition or statistics.
+Finally, a search for the ‘top countries for business’ shows a list of countries in the form of a table above the rest of the organic results and just below the paid ads.
+In most instances, tables show up when there is an involvement of competition or statistics.

-These featured snippets have generated conversations about the potential positive and negative impacts on websites and their page rankings.
-However, according to Search Engine Watch, these snippets offer number of positive benefits towards website.
+These featured snippets have generated conversations about the potential positive and negative impacts on websites and their page ranking and click-through rates.
+However, according to Search Engine Watch, these snippets offer a number of positive benefits to a website.

 The number one benefit is the opportunity to rank at the top position, or at least above all the organic traffic results.
 This would be a definite advantage for a site when competing with the other sites that would normally rank above them if not for the featured snippet.
 At the same time, generating a featured snippet provides reassurance that your search marketing efforts are working and increases the site’s credibility in the eyes of the searches at the same time because Google chose your content above all the others.
 As we would hope, featured snippets also provide an advantage boost in organic traffic for the chosen sites.